 - A paint brush like the one found in the Painting Collection, which has soft and forgiving brushes which tend not to create harsh lines, making it easier to blend

 3. Use the right product.

 As with any service, it’s crucial that you work with the right product to ensure the results your client is looking for.
-In the case of grey coverage with foilyage, you want a color that will fade away gradually—not one that will need to grow out the way a permanent color would.
+In the case of gray coverage with foilyage, you want a color that will fade away gradually—not one that will need to grow out the way a permanent color would.
 That typically means using a traditional foil lightener and a demi-permanent color.

 While in balayage you would likely use a clay-based lightener, you wouldn’t want to use that here because it dries out too quickly given the heat, which reduces its ability to lift.
 Go with a foiling lightener mixed to a creamy consistency for the best results.